tedklin/pathviz/README.md

 # pathviz

-This project aims to serve as a growing hub for concrete implementations and intuitive visualizations of classic algorithms related to path planning.
+This project aims to serve as a growing collection for concrete implementations and intuitive visualizations of classic algorithms related to path planning.

+## About

 The algorithms implemented here have been covered thoroughly in literature, as well as in various motion / path planning courses whose material is freely available online.
-In particular, ***Principles of Robot Motion (Choset, et al)*** and ***Computational Geometry (de Berg, et al)*** served as my primary reference texts.
+In particular, ***Principles of Robot Motion (Choset, et al)*** and ***Computational Geometry (de Berg, et al)*** served as my primary self-study reference texts.

 *pathviz* is not intended to be a standalone reference; instead it focuses on providing a visual supplement to well-known algorithms.
-At most, each algorithm will come with a brief snippet of pseudocode to remind readers of what it does.
-Complete information can be found in the aforementioned books.
+At most, each algorithm shown below will come with a brief snippet of pseudocode to remind the reader of what it does.
+Complete information can be found in the aforementioned books or elsewhere online.

+A secondary goal of *pathviz* is to provide usable implementations for each algorithm.
+The project has been designed such that it's easy to add visualization to an existing algorithm function in a way that doesn't impact the underlying runtime speed too much.
+This flexibility might come at the expense of readability, as functions containing both underlying algorithm logic and visualization instructions can get pretty long.

 ## Dependencies